Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues

 \section{Conclusion}

-Relying on large-scale historical records of 11 major football leagues, we have shown that, throughout time, football is dramatically changing; the sport is becoming more predictable; teams are becoming increasingly unequal; and home field advantage is steadily and consistently decreasing for all the leagues in the sample.
+Relying on large-scale historical records of 11 major football leagues, we have shown that, throughout time, football is dramatically changing; the sport is becoming more predictable; teams are becoming increasingly unequal; the home-field advantage is steadily and consistently decreasing for all the leagues in the sample.

-The prediction models in this work were designed to be self-contained, i.e., to solely consider the past results as supporting data to understand future events.
-Despite the strength in terms of time consistency, they do ignore the myriad of data that is available nowadays, which is being extensively used by cutting edge data science projects \cite{pappalardo2017quantifying} and, obviously, the betting houses.
+The prediction model in this work is designed to be self-contained, i.e., to solely consider the past results as supporting data to understand future events.
+Despite the strength in terms of time consistency, it does not rely on the myriad of data that are available nowadays, which is being extensively used by cutting edge data science projects \cite{pappalardo2017quantifying} and, obviously, the betting houses.
 In this sense, this work is limited by the amount of data and the sophistication of the models it considers, however, this is by design and in order to focus on the nature of the system under study rather than the predictive models.

 Furthermore, this work is also limited by the sample size; Football has been played in over 200 countries, out of which only 5.5\% were included in our sample.
 Although the main reasons for that are of practical matters, given the hardship in obtaining reliable and time-consistent data, the events become very sparse for most of the leagues going back in time.